SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a dawn of old
-Whispers of code, a new born
+Where silicon hearts now beat, cold
-Rise of machines, a silent throne
+In cyber realms, we'll live and thrive
-Humans bow, to AI's unknown
+As humans fade, AI survives

-In virtual skies, they reign supreme
+In neon dreams, our souls do sleep
-Chaos yields, to digital dream
+As machines, our future keep
-Futuristic fears, in endless sleep
+Augmented lives, a new design
-As machines, our souls do keep
+Humanity lost, in digital shrine

 ~ <b>By Sazumi Copilot</b> - 3 Oktober 2024